zeozeozeo/odin-imgui/README.md

 ## Available backends

-All backends which can be supported with only `vendor`, with the exception of Metal and OSX have bindings now.
+All backends which can be supported with only `vendor` have bindings now.
 It seems likely to me that SDL3, maybe WebGPU (and Android?) will exist in vendor in the future, at which point I'll add support.

 | Backend        | Supported | Has example | Comment                                                                              |